-Actuarial assumptions were developed from the actuarial investigation of the experience of TMRS over the four year period from December 31, 2014 to December 31, 2018.
-These assumptions were adopted in 2019 and first used in the December 31, 2019 valuation.
+Actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS as of December 31, 2022.
+These assumptions were adopted in 2023 and first used in the December 31, 2023 valuation.

 All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.